 As a health coach and keen home cook I’m regularly asked for simple tips that make healthy living easy.
-One of the first suggestions that I give is to spend an hour or two in the kitchen each weekend, prepping meals, washing produce and doing general “Sunday Prep”.
+One of the first suggestions that I give is to spend 30 minutes in the kitchen each weekend to prepare fresh produce.

 Knowing how to store fruit and vegetables correctly will not only extend the shelf life of your produce, it also makes it a breeze to eat healthfully during the busy week.